Gauvino/jellyfin.org/docs/general/clients/kodi.md

    - Choose "Kodi Jellyfin Add-ons", followed by "Video Add-ons"
    - Select the JellyCon add-on and choose install
 2. Within a few seconds you should be prompted for your server details.
-   - If a Jellyfin server is detected on your local network, it will be displayed in a dialog
+   - If a Jellyfin server is detected on your local network, it will be displayed in a dialog.
+Otherwise, you will be prompted for a URL
    - Select a user from the list, or Manual Login to type in a username/password

 ### Configuring Home